The Magic Versus Technology War

 - In Princess Mononoke, firearms users are at war with the 'gods' of nature.

 - Most of the story of A Certain Magical Index is about a conflict between the Science side consisting of the psychics/ESPers in Academy City and the Magic side consisting mostly of religious groups such as churches.
-It actually resulted in World War Three at one point.
+It actually resulted in World War III at one point.

 - There is a scene in Mahou Sensei Negima! where a robot army is attacking the school, and the students are armed with magic wands and staves to defend against them.
 Cue two-page spread of wizards fighting robots.